 I could refuse the offer if I liked, and measures were in place to dispose of this plastic shite, which media & corporate whispererer Janine Lazarus quoted as being ‘Exactly how NOT to respond.
 When will brands ever learn the fundamentals of communication?’

 DisChem also asked for my contact details saying somebody would be in touch.
-Well, more than two days later, I’m still waiting!
+Well, I’m still waiting!

 I’ve never had a straight answer from Big Retail, so I wasn’t that surprised.
 However, I couldn’t help wondering what this Micropopz! agenda might be all about.